 He first started to learn about Western science and medicine at a mining school in Nanjing.
 He read avidly Walter Scott ➚'s ‘Ivanhoe’ and Harriet Beecher Stowe ➚'s ‘Uncle Tom's Cabin’; it maybe significant that both these books are concerned with the resistance of people under an oppressive regime.
 In 1901 he was awarded a scholarship to study medicine in Japan, and began to learn Japanese.
 In 1903-6 he studied at Sendai but, after seeing the execution of a Chinese man in Japan charged with spying for the Russians, he abandoned his course and turned to writing.
 He read the radical German philosopher Nietzsche ➚ who had a strong influence on his early work.
 He planned to study in Germany but lack of money forced him to return to China.
 In 1912-26 he was in Beijing and saw the failings of the Republic at first hand, he was appointed to the Social Education Division of the Ministry for Education.
 There he started to write the short stories and essays which made him famous.
 His stance was to question the deep rooted traditions of Chinese culture and open them up to critical scrutiny.
 Mao Zedong was one of the revolutionaries he met at this time.
 Following a protest against Japanese occupation on March 18th 1926 and the ensuing massacre, Lu fled from Beijing.

-He moved to Xiamen as a university lecturer but soon became embittered about petty rivalries at the University.
+Taking up a post at Xiamen as a university lecturer he soon became embittered about petty rivalries at the University.
 On the political front he was one of the most famous supporters of the National Salvation Movement ➚ which resisted the Japanese occupation of China.
 The last ten years of his life (1927-36) saw Lu Xun take a more left wing view.
 In 1927, he took up a post at Zhongshan University, Guangzhou under Guo Moruo.
 He made connections with the Nationalist (GMD) and Communist movements in the city.
 Following the Nationalists massacre of Communists he resigned his position and made his final move to Shanghai.
 His Marxist sympathies made him a wanted man and he went into hiding.
 He continued to support Mao's cause up to his death from tuberculosis in 1936.

 Hongkou Park ➚ in Shanghai contains the tomb of the writer, built 20 years after his death.
 Nearby is a memorial Hall containing some of his work and correspondence; his old house on Shanyin Road is open to visitors.